Deep Dive – Climate Change Series

 Comparing Portland and Halifax’s Climate Action Plans Side by Side

-With these differences in mind, let’s briefly look at the two climate action plans to understand the degree to which they focus on the three key objectives that are key to emissions reduction.
+With these differences in mind, let’s briefly look at the two climate action plans to understand the degree to which they focus on the three key objectives that are central to emissions reduction.
 For each objective, I’ll answer two questions:

-- Assuming the objective is even a part of the climate action plan, is it described in a way that is consistent with both the master plan and its execution in terms of development?
+1. Assuming the objective is even a part of the climate action plan, is it described in a way that is consistent with both the master plan and its execution in terms of development?

-- Is the objective addressed with sufficient thoroughness so that the reader understands what’s being proposed and why?
+2. Is the objective addressed with sufficient thoroughness so that the reader understands what’s being proposed and why?

 Portland created its climate action plan, One Climate Future, in collaboration with the adjacent municipality of South Portland.
 Reading Portland’s master plan and One Climate Future together, you find the two are complementary to one another.
-In a sense, One Climate Future is a detailed implementation plan for parts (but not all) of Portland’s master plan.
+In a sense, One Climate Future is a detailed implementation plan for parts (but not all) of their master plan.

 Like the master plan, One Climate Future is well-researched, clearly written, thorough, and presents 68 separate “climate actions.”
 Two to four pages of analysis support each action, clarifying where things stand today, and what they plan to do in some detail.